cnguy/kayn/README.md

 These methods can work with different type of parameters (id (summoner!!!), name, accountId) when applicable.

+However, if these methods only take one type of parameter such as getMatch or they don't really need any parameters at all (besides optional region), then the ```get``` method will be overloaded to accept parameters like the standard functions.

+For example, Match.get, and Status.get.

 What I specifically like about the functions that take object parameters is that you can declare config objects and pass in things really cleanly instead of worrying about the order of parameters in standard function.